-An exhibition that draws attention to the erosion of solitude from contemporary culture.
-Two immersive installations housed in shipping containers invite passing pedestrians to reflect on what we readily give up in pursuit of constant connectivity.
+An exhibition about the erosion of solitude from contemporary culture.
+Two immersive installations housed in shipping containers invited passing pedestrians to reflect on what we readily give up in pursuit of constant connectivity.

 Art Installations: Ecolocation by Hagop Ohannessian and Antiprism by Lily Jeon.

 Working Models was a multi-media exhibition that probed the role of working models in design research using a diverse range of media.
 The selections demonstrated the possibilities of models to work in various modes: Concept, Process, Detail, Digital, Performance and Illustrative.